fayazahasan/EveryBag/README.md

   * I have trained 400 images per class
   * I have augmented the data and tested it using a non-augmented dataset
   * I have augmented the data and tested it on an augmented dataset

+The details on these experiments are mentioned in the experiments folder.